PostersSIGCSE TS 2024

 to obtain the 2-column format.

 Requirements for Double Anonymous Review Process: At the time of submission all entries should include blank space for all anonymous author information (or anonymized author name, institution, and email address), followed by an abstract, body content, and references.
-For anonymized submissions, all blank space necessary for all author information should be reserved under the Title, or fully anonymized text can take its place (e.g. 3 lines containing Author1, Author1Institution, anon1@university.edu).
+For anonymized submissions, all blank space necessary for all author information should be reserved under the Title, or fully anonymized text can take its place (i.e. one block per author, with four lines for name, institution, address, and email; not more than three columns of blocks).
 In addition, please leave enough blank space for what you intend to include for Acknowledgements but do not include the text, especially names and granting agencies and grant numbers.

 or firstname.lastname@college.org

 .
-NOTE: Poster submissions may omit the following sections from the standard ACM template: keywords, CCS Concepts, and ACM Reference Format.
+NOTE: Poster submissions may omit the following sections from the standard ACM template: keywords, CCS Concepts.
+Update in Jan 2024: Because Poster submissions are 2-pages long this year, they should include BOTH the ACM Copyright Block and the ACM Reference Format.

 Desk rejects: Submissions that do not adhere to page limits or formatting requirements will be desk rejected without review.